pgrady3/pgrady3.github.io/_pages/planes.md

 </div>

-Gliders are highly efficient airplanes with no engine.
+Gliders are highly aerodynamic airplanes with no engine.
 An airplane's efficiency can be measured by its [glide ratio](https://en.wikipedia.org/wiki/Lift-to-drag_ratio).
-For example, an airliner may have a glide ratio of 16:1, meaning with 1 mile of altitude, it can glide 16 miles sideways.
-Gliders are optimized to be as aerodynamic as possible, and have glide ratios up to 60:1.
+For example, an airliner may have a glide ratio of 16:1, meaning with 1 mile of altitude it can glide 16 miles horizontally.
+Gliders are optimized to have as little drag as possible, and have glide ratios up to 60:1.
 However, since they have no engine, glider pilots must be masters at finding naturally rising air, which allows them to gain altitude using the power of the atmosphere.
-In areas with no mountains, glider pilots use thermals to stay aloft.
-Thermals are columns of rising air formed by convection, and pilots circle tightly in them to gain altitude.
+In areas without mountains, gliders use thermals to stay aloft, which are columns of rising air formed by convection.
+Pilots jump from thermal to thermal, and can stay up for hours while covering great distances.
 Skilled pilots participate in races, where up to 50 airplanes fly simulaneously around a 200-300 mile course as quickly as possible.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">